gyadam/kalman-filter/README.md

 ### Compiling & Running the project

-The code can be compiled, built and run using the following commands:
+The code can be compiled, built and run using the [Udacity simulator](https://github.com/udacity/self-driving-car-sim/releases) and the following commands:

 ```
 mkdir build